 Unsurprising, therapy dogs are being introduced into business settings to help employees feel less stressed and more productive.
-Hence, their responsibilities range from actively participating in physical rehabilitation to building the confidence of children and people with mental or learning difficulties.
+Hence, their responsibilities range from actively participating in physical rehabilitation to building children’s and people’s confidence with mental or learning difficulties.

-How Does Therapy Dogs Reduce Stress and Anxiety?
+How Do Therapy Dogs Reduce Stress and Anxiety?

-Most dog owners consider the connection with their dogs to be unconditional and dependable.
+Most dog owners consider the connection with their dogs unconditional and dependable.
 Therapy dogs take that connection one step further.
 Those suffering from depression, stress, anxiety, and loneliness may find it difficult to open up, yet the presence of a therapy dog gives unlimited emotional support.
-Dogs won’t judge or condemn those they visit.
-They provide smiles an a sense of security.
+Dogs won’t judge or condemn those they visit, and they provide smiles and a sense of security.